 If you set up to sell your super rad skateboards outside of a knitting convention, you are unlikely to sell a ton of skateboards, right?
 The issue is not your skateboards or even your marketing strategy — it is your audience.

-For example, Codeless was able to generate far higher conversions by refining their audience targeting by starting on Facebook, where CPC is much lower, then moving to Ad Words, where intent (and CPC) is much higher.
+For example, Codeless was able to generate far higher conversions by refining their audience targeting by starting on Facebook, where CPC is much lower, then moving to Google Ads, where intent (and CPC) is much higher.

 Also consider leveraging Google’s custom affinity audiences, which allows you to target interests and types of places people are interested in, for example, ‘long distance runner’ or ‘sports fans.’

 8. Run a lead gen campaign with good lead magnets

 Not all conversions are about making that cash money right this instant.
 Sometimes, your goal is to generate leads you can then nurture to a sale.

 What sort of lead magnets are you using to draw in your leads?
 If you are attracting the wrong types of leads, you are wasting their time and your money.